 The availability of the above mentioned libraries and the generation of target-specific libraries allows the identification of hit molecules to be further developed as therapeutics, diagnostics or tools for biology discovery.
 We can apply display technologies to the discovery of biologically relevant compounds, such as:

 - Identification of peptides with improved receptor affinity for therapeutics development in IP free areas

 - Identification of peptides with improved target affinity for PPI disruption for further development (e.g. through peptidomimetic approaches)

-- Identification of antibody or antibody-like scaffolds for use in immuno-oncology.
+- Identification of antibody for use in immuno-oncology.